-Jon is a Lay Clerk of Canterbury Cathedral.
-He was born in the North East and grew up in Manchester.
+Jon Williams (Bass-Baritone) was born in the North East and grew up in Manchester.
 He holds two music degrees from Durham University where he was a Choral Scholar in the Choir of Durham Cathedral and Director of Durham University Chamber Choir.
-Jon has lived in Kent for rather more years now than he cares to remember, during which time he has also been a Lay Clerk at Rochester Cathedral.
+Jon has lived in Kent for rather more years than he cares to remember, during which time he has been a Lay Clerk at both Rochester Cathedral and at Canterbury Cathedral, where he currently sings on a daily basis.
 As well as appearing regularly as a soloist with choirs and choral societies across the South East, Jon has participated in many commercial CD recordings, has broadcast regularly on radio and TV (most recently in David Starkey’s Music and Monarchy for BBC2 and Canterbury Cathedral for BBC1) mainly in the UK but also abroad and has performed in concerts and festivals throughout the UK, Northern Europe, the USA and Canada.
 In recent years, Jon has collaborated with Canterbury Cathedral colleagues Dr David Flood and Chris Price (‘Good GNUs’) in highly acclaimed concerts featuring humorous songs by Flanders and Swann and others.
 He is also a regular member of the ensemble Cantuar who have revived, in concert and recordings, the music and mayhem of the celebrated Canterbury Catch Club.

-Jon is a qualified classroom teacher and has worked in a number of Kent schools including as Director of Music at Simon Langton Girls’ School in Canterbury and Head of Music at Sir Roger Manwood’s School in Sandwich, where he was also a Governor.
+Jon is a qualified classroom teacher and has worked in a number of Kent schools including as Director of Music at Simon Langton Girls’ School in Canterbury and Head of Music at Sir Roger Manwood’s School in Sandwich where he was also a Governor.
 He is a pianist, organist and jazz enthusiast and has enjoyed cycling for charitable causes, including riding from Canterbury to Rome in 2007.
-Jon is also a Sessional Lecturer in the Music and Performing Arts Faculty of Canterbury Christ Church University and has just commenced a second year of study towards a PhD with Professor Robert Rawson and Dr David Allinson specialising in English bass singing of the late 17th and early 18th centuries.
+If all that wasn’t enough, Jon is currently completing a PhD at Canterbury Christ Church University with Dr Robert Rawson and Dr David Allinson specialising in English bass singing of the late 17th and early 18th centuries.